Flood Watch issued for Manua, Swains Island, Tutuila and Aunuu by NWS - NewsBreak

-Effective: 2022-01-15 20:57:00 SST Expires: 2022-01-15 23:00:00 SST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: A flash flood warning means that flooding is imminent or occurring within the warned area.
+Effective: 2022-01-21 07:10:00 SST Expires: 2022-01-21 10:15:00 SST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: A flash flood warning means that flooding is imminent or occurring within the warned area.
 The heavy rains may cause rock and mudslides in steep terrain areas.
 Stay away from streams, rivers, drainage ditches, and culverts, even if they are currently dry.
 Do not cross fast flowing water in your vehicle, or on foot.
 Find an alternate route.
 Turn around, don`t drown.
-Target Area: Tutuila and Aunuu The National Weather Service in Pago Pago has issued a * Flash Flood Warning for Tutuila Aunuu * Until 11 PM SST * At 856 PM, Satellite indicated heavy rainfall near Tutuila and Aunu`u.
-Flash flooding is imminent or already occurring.
+Target Area: Manua; Swains Island; Tutuila and Aunuu The National Weather Service in Pago Pago has issued a * Flash Flood Warning for Tutuila Aunuu Manua Swains * Until 10 AM SST this morning * At 706 AM, Satellite indicated heavy rainfall over the territory.
+Flash flooding is imminent or already occurring, especially as grounds are saturated from recent heavy rainfall.
 HAZARD...Flash flooding caused by heavy rain.
 SOURCE...Satellite indicated.
 IMPACT...Flooding in drainages, streams, roads, properties and other low-lying areas.
 Road closures possible in some areas.
 Landslides are possible in steep terrain.
-LAPATAIGA MO LOLOGA MA TAFEGA OFISA O LE TAU PAGO PAGO AS 857 PO ASO TOANA`I IANUARI 15 2022 UA TUUINA ATU E LE OFISA O LE TAU I TAFUNA SE * LAPATAIGA MO LOLOGA MA TAFEGA MO Tutuila Aunuu * SE`IA OO I LE 11 PM SST * I LE 856 PM, sa va`aia i satelite timuga tetele o loo i luga, pe o lata fo`i i Tutuila ma Aunu`u.
-O nei timuga ua fa`atupula`ia ai lologa ma tafega i le taimi nei po o se taimi lata mai.
+LAPATAIGA MO LOLOGA MA TAFEGA OFISA O LE TAU PAGO PAGO AS 710 TAEAO ASO FARAILE IANUARI 21 2022 UA TUUINA ATU E LE OFISA O LE TAU I TAFUNA SE * LAPATAIGA MO LOLOGA MA TAFEGA MO Tutuila Aunuu Manua Swains * SE`IA OO I LE 10 AM SST i le taeao nei * I LE 706 AM, sa va`aia i satelite timuga tetele o loo i luga, pe o lata fo`i i luga o le atunu`u.
+O nei timuga ua fa`atupula`ia ai lologa ma tafega i le taimi nei po o se taimi lata mai, ae maise lava ona o le susu o le eleele ua iai nei.
 LAMATAIGA...O timuga mamafa e faatupula`ia ai lologa ma timuga.
 PUNAVAI O FAAMATALAGA...O nei timuga o loo vaaia i luga o satelite.
 AAFIAGA...E faatupula`ia lologa ma tafega i alavai, auvai, aualatele ma nofoaga maualalo.
 E ono tapunia auala e faafaigata ona faafoe ai lau taavale.
 E mafai fo`i ona solo eleele mai i mauga ma nofoanga mapu`epu`e.
 FLASH FLOOD...SATELLITE INDICATED

 Comments / 0